IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :width: 700
    :alt: Closing transaction

-Libraries for Writing Plutus Tx Scripts
+Libraries for writing Plutus Tx scripts
 --------------------------------------------------

 This auction example shows a relatively low-level way of writing scripts using Plutus Tx.